selkeleth/qPack/README.md

 Next up:
-- Implement more functionality into qPack, such as renaming files or offering to run qPackConfig if no config file exists.
 - Implement CLI parameters for "nextJob" options for automated usage
 - Implement quality of life options, such as creating the directories only so that manual tweaks such as changing directory names won't have to be